 Running an online business is no joke, especially when you have to compete with giants like Amazon that have an endless marketing budget fuelling their advertising.
 The race to reach the first page of Google search results is highly competitive.
 Trying to reach the first page, even with excellent SEO may easily take months or even a year.

 This is where paid ads (PPC) come in.
-Google AdWords is Google’s advertising service that allows businesses to display their ads on Google’s search result pages.
+Google Ads is Google’s advertising service that allows businesses to display their ads on Google’s search result pages.
 The ads usually appear at the top or bottom of a Google SERPs (search engine result pages).

-Advantages of Using Google AdWords
+Advantages of Using Google Ads

 With Google’s many targeting options, business owners are able to ensure their ad is only displayed to potential customers.
 Business owners can filter their audience on the basis of geographical location, age, keywords and more.
 Additionally, they can also choose the time of day when their ads will be displayed to their targeted audience.
 A common example that a lot of businesses use is running ads only from Monday – Friday from 8 AM to 5 PM.
 This is due typically due to the fact that businesses are closed or are slower on the weekends.
 This can help maximize ad spend.